Grating haptic perception through touchscreen: Sighted vs. Visually Impaired: Methodology

 The experimental setup simulated real-world smartphone interactions to ensure the relevance and applicability of the findings.
-Participants were asked to complete a series of experiments that involved responding to various vibratory stimuli generated by the smartphone.
-These experiments assessed both the ability to detect and differentiate between stimuli of varying sizes and the speed and accuracy of responses, providing a comprehensive evaluation of haptic sensitivity.
+Participants were asked to complete a series of experiments that involved responding to various vibratory stimuli generated by a smartphone to assess their ability to detect and differentiate between stimuli of varying sizes and the speed and accuracy of responses, providing a comprehensive evaluation of haptic sensitivity.

 To incentivize conference participation, a food voucher valued at 25 RMB was offered as compensation to each participant.